NiclasHaderer/AsyncSpotify/STUFF.md

 ## Generate Docs

-To generate the docs run `PYTHONPATH=src mkdocs serve`.
+To preview the docs run `PYTHONPATH=src mkdocs serve`.
 To publish the docs run `PYTHONPATH=src mkdocs gh-deploy`